mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 These APIs are related to dojo and are no longer needed.
 For opening pages, please use the Nanoflow action [Show Page](/refguide/show-page) instead.

-### 2.4 Enable react client
+### 2.4 Enable React Client

-To enable the react client for your Mendix project, make sure it fulfills the prerequesites above and then enable it in the [App Settings](/refguide/app-settings/#react-client).
+To enable the React Client for your Mendix project, make sure it fulfills the prerequesites above and then enable it in the [App Settings](/refguide/app-settings/#react-client).

 The migration mode will show warnings instead of errors for all incompatible widgets found in your project.
-This can help exploring and testing the react client in your project.
-For deploying an application leveraging the react client, we recommend setting the react client to Yes and resolving all errors before deploying.
+This can help exploring and testing the React Client in your project.
+For deploying an application leveraging the React Client, we recommend setting the React Client to Yes and resolving all errors before deploying.

 ## 3 Migration Guide

-This sections provides guides to convert your application to become ready for the react client.
+This sections provides guides to convert your application to become ready for the React Client.

 ### 3.1 Marketplace content

-Not all content found on the Mendix marketplace is ready for the react client, yet.
+Not all content found on the Mendix marketplace is ready for the React Client, yet.
 Refer to [Marketplace Content Rect Readiness](/refguide/mendix-client/content-readiness) to see which of the most popular marketplace content is ready.
 If a module or widget you are using is not on the list, test for yourself if it is compatible and reach out to the authors to update it if not.

-Update all marketplace content before enabling the react client.
+Update all marketplace content before enabling the React Client.

 ### 3.2 Dynamic & Static image

-The Dynamic Image and Static Image widget are not supported in the react client.
+The Dynamic Image and Static Image widget are not supported in the React Client.
 They should be replaced with the universal [Image](/appstore/widgets/image) widget.
 You can [download the Image widget from the Mendix Marketplace](https://marketplace.mendix.com/link/component/118579).

 To automatically convert a Dynamic image or a Static image right click on the widget or the error message and select Convert to Image.